Muhammad Ali: Memorial

-Ali's funeral had been pre-planned by himself and others for several years prior to his actual death.
+Ali's funeral had been planned by himself and others for several years prior to his death.
 The services began in Louisville on June 9, 2016, with an Islamic Janazah prayer service at Freedom Hall on the grounds of the Kentucky Exposition Center.
 The Janazah prayer was attended by Turkish President Recep Tayyip Erdoğan.
 On June 10, 2016, the funeral procession passed through the streets of Louisville ending at Cave Hill Cemetery, where his body was interred during a private ceremony.
 A public memorial service for Ali at downtown Louisville's KFC Yum!
 Center was held during the afternoon of June 10.
 Billy Crystal, Ali's wife Lonnie Ali, sports journalist Bryant Gumbel and former President Bill Clinton all gave the eulogies.
 The pallbearers included Will Smith, Lennox Lewis and Mike Tyson, with honorary pallbearers including George Chuvalo, Larry Holmes and George Foreman.
 Ali's memorial was watched by an estimated 1 billion viewers worldwide.

 If the measure of greatness is to gladden the heart of every human being on the face of the earth, then he truly was the greatest.
 In every way he was the bravest, the kindest and the most excellent of men.